Your Guide to the Sebastian Inlet

 Fishing, another favorite activity along the coast, has its roots dug deep here.
 The diversity offered here in what kind of fishing you’re after is what makes this a fantastic spot to cast a line.
 Whether you stay on the jetties or take it offshore, you’re sure to have a nice catch after a spending the day here.
 Make sure you have a fishing license before you go.

-Maybe you prefer to be out on the water, but want to have a guided tour or create your own adventure, then bring your kayak (or you can rent one here), so you can take part in another one of our favorite activities.
+Maybe you prefer to be out on the water, but want to have a guided tour or create your own adventure, then bring your kayak (or you can rent a kayak here), so you can take part in another one of our favorite activities.
 Should you decide to do a guided tour, there are several choices ranging from full moon, eco, and sunset kayak tours that will leave you with memories you’ll be talking about long after you return home.

 If you want to stay dry and on land, there’s more activities that will have you exploring some of the natural habitat and wildlife all while having a fun outdoor experience.